Petrobras

-Petróleo Brasileiro S.A., better known by and trading as the portmanteau Petrobras (/pt/), is a Brazilian majority state-owned multinational corporation in the petroleum industry headquartered in Rio de Janeiro.
-The company's name translates to Brazilian Petroleum Corporation — Petrobras.
+Petróleo Brasileiro S.A., better known by and trading as the portmanteau Petrobras (/pt/), is a Brazilian majority state-owned multinational corporation in the petroleum industry, which is headquartered in Rio de Janeiro.
+The company's name translates to Brazilian Petroleum Corporation.

 The company was ranked #71 in the 2023 Fortune Global 500 list.
 In the 2023 Forbes Global 2000, Petrobras was ranked as the 58th-largest public company in the world.